Channel Estimation for RIS-Aided MIMO Systems: A Partially Decoupled Atomic Norm Minimization Approach: System Model

 \subsection{Channel Model}

-In this paper, we assume a ray-tracing channel model \cite{ozdogan2019intelligent} that has been commonly adopted in the RIS literature \cite{ardah2021trice,he2021channel,he2021leveraging,chung2021location}.
+In this paper, we consider a geometry-based statistic channel model \cite{saleh1987statistical}, which has been commonly adopted in the RIS literature \cite{ardah2021trice,he2021channel,he2021leveraging,chung2021location} and includes various communication environments such as line-of-sight (LOS) and non-line-of-sight (NLOS) scenarios.
 We first define the steering vector of an $N$-element ULA with half-wavelength spacing as

 where $\theta$ denotes the steering angle.
 Now, the BS-to-RIS channel $\mathbf{H}_\mathrm{BR} \in \mathbb{C}^{N_\mathrm{R} \times N_\mathrm{B}}$ is modeled as